-Last week in Montreal, during a pre-workshop at the fabulous Applied Improvisational Network 2015 World Conference, I realized how an improv game could be used to improve group process.
+Last week in Montreal, during a pre-workshop at the fabulous Applied Improvisational Network 2015 World Conference, I realized how an improv game, Color/Advance, could be used to improve group process.

 This approach works very well, but there’s no standard way for attendees to indicate during the session that they would like more or less information to be shared on the current topic.
 While it’s not unusual for people to occasionally ask for more detail, few will spontaneously volunteer that they’ve heard quite enough about a topic and they’d like to move on to the next one.

 So I propose to offer Color/Advance as a tool to session participants to give them control over what is covered during a session, as follows.

 How to use Color/Advance